Teslothorcha/AirBnB_clone_v2/README.md

 Update City: (models/city.py)
 * Add or replace in the class City:
     * class attribute places must represent a relationship with the class Place.
 If the City object is deleted, all linked Place objects must be automatically deleted.
 Also, the reference from a Place object to his City should be named cities

+### DBStorage - Review

+Update Review: (models/review.py)
+* Review inherits from BaseModel and Base (respect the order)
+* Add or replace in the class Review:
+    * class attribute __tablename__
+        * represents the table name, reviews
+    * class attribute text
+        * represents a column containing a string (1024 characters)
+        * can’t be null
+    * class attribute place_id
+        * represents a column containing a string (60 characters)
+        * can’t be null
+        * is a foreign key to places.id
+    * class attribute user_id
+        * represents a column containing a string (60 characters)
+        * can’t be null
+        * is a foreign key to users.id
+Update User: (models/user.py)
+* Add or replace in the class User:
+    * class attribute reviews must represent a relationship with the class Review.
+If the User object is deleted, all linked Review objects must be automatically deleted.
+Also, the reference from a Review object to his User should be named user
+Update Place: (models/place.py)
+* for DBStorage: class attribute reviews must represent a relationship with the class Review.
+If the Place object is deleted, all linked Review objects must be automatically deleted.
+Also, the reference from a Review object to his Place should be named place
+* for FileStorage: getter attribute reviews that returns the list of Review instances with place_id equals to the current Place.id => It will be the FileStorage relationship between Place and Review

+### DBStorage - Amenity... and BOOM!

+Update Amenity: (models/amenity.py)
+* Amenity inherits from BaseModel and Base (respect the order)
+* Add or replace in the class Amenity:
+    * class attribute __tablename__
+        * represents the table name, amenities
+    * class attribute name
+        * represents a column containing a string (128 characters)
+        * can’t be null
+    * class attribute place_amenities must represent a relationship Many-To-Many between the class Place and Amenity.
+Please see below more detail: place_amenity in the Place update
+Update Place: (models/place.py)
+* Add an instance of SQLAlchemy Table called place_amenity for creating the relationship Many-To-Many between Place and Amenity:
+    * table name place_amenity
+    * metadata = Base.metadata
+    * 2 columns:
+        * place_id, a string of 60 characters foreign key of places.id, primary key in the table and never null
+        * amenity_id, a string of 60 characters foreign key of amenities.id, primary key in the table and never null
+* Update Place class:
+    * for DBStorage: class attribute amenities must represent a relationship with the class Amenity but also as secondary to place_amenity with option viewonly=False (place_amenity has been define previously)
+    * for FileStorage:
+        * Getter attribute amenities that returns the list of Amenity instances based on the attribute amenity_ids that contains all Amenity.id linked to the Place
+        * Setter attribute amenities that handles append method for adding an Amenity.id to the attribute amenity_ids.
+This method should accept only Amenity object, otherwise, do nothing.

 ## Authors